László Nagy (handballer): National team controversy

 After 21 June 2009, Nagy refused to play for the Hungarian national team, claiming several reasons for this, which severely disappointed the fans.
 At the time it was rumoured that he might gain Spanish citizenship and represent Spain in later competitions, but Nagy refuted this allegation many times.

 Finally, on 2 November 2010, he shared his thoughts and motives in an open letter.
 He explained that he found the conditions were far from ideal and the insurance issue also needed to be solved.
 He also said he had had talks with Hungarian Handball Federation chairman László Sinka, in late 2009, and was told that things were going to change.
 However, they did not, and Nagy stated that as long as the attitude stayed the same, he would not play for Hungary.

 The talks continued after the 2011 World Championship and a final deadline was set on 15 February, for the sides to reach an agreement.
 Nagy did not wait until then but made it public on 10 February, that he had no desire to represent Hungary again.

 In the summer of 2012, after the necessary three years without a single international appearance passed, Nagy became eligible to play for Spain.
 Subsequently he was made an offer to take Spanish citizenship and participate at the coming Olympic Games.
 However, at the same time, Nagy received a contract offer from Hungarian powerhouse MKB Veszprém KC, which he accepted, claiming he planned his future in Hungary.
 Given the situation, Nagy eventually refused the Spanish citizenship and decided to play for Hungary.
 Nagy made his international return on 10 June 2012 in a 27–21 World Championship qualifier victory over Norway, contributing with six goals to the success.
 He then played for the Hungarian team at the 2012 Summer Olympics.
 The team finished in fourth position.

 Personal life

 His brother, Levente Nagy is also a professional handball player; he plays for Hungarian First Division side Kecskeméti SE.
 He has also been selected, as goalkeeper, for the Hungarian national team.

+He is married with a fitness model, Szilvia Sónyák.

-He is married, and his wife, Erika, gave birth to their first child, Debora, on 20 June 2007.
+His former wife, Erika, gave birth to his child, Debora, on 20 June 2007.